modio/modio-docs/public/en-us/features/monetization/purchase-servers/studio-as-purchase-server.md

 Virtual Currency | The currency that a player exchanges in return for premium mods - irrespective of the vanity name your game uses for it. | mod.io
-Currency Pack | A pre-configured pack containing a specific amount of virtual currency. | mod.io Wallet | A wallet where any virtual currency you own resides. | mod.io Entitlement | A user-purchased digital right to a currency pack, which is always purchased through platform stores such as Steam, Xbox Live, PlayStation™Network, Meta, etc and exchanged with mod.io for virtual currency. | Third-party platforms
+Currency Pack | A pre-configured pack containing a specific amount of virtual currency. | mod.io Wallet | A wallet where any virtual currency you own resides. | mod.io Entitlement | A user-purchased digital right to a currency pack, which is always purchased through platform stores such as Steam, Xbox Live, PlayStation®, Meta, etc and exchanged with mod.io for virtual currency. | Third-party platforms

 ## Architecture overview